MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 1. Close the remote desktop connection, by selecting the **X** on the top center of the page where the IP address is shown.
 A pop-up window appears indicating Your remote session will be disconnected.
 Select **OK**.

-1. Keep the Azure tab open on your browser for the next demo.
+1. Keep the Azure tab open on your browser for the next Azure demo.

 ### Review